 The Feelfree Moken 14 Angler takes fishing technology to a whole new level.
-Feelfree's new Uni-Track quick-release system lets you customize your kayak with all of your accessories and the Easy Seal hatch offers one of the driest hatches on the market.
+Feelfree's new Uni-Track quick-release track system lets you customize your kayak with all of your accessories and the Easy Seal hatch offers one of the driest hatches on the market.
 The Moken 14 Angler is stable, maneuverable, and easy to transport thanks to Feelfree's unique Wheel in the Keel.
 The Wheel in the Keel gets you from your tailgate to the action without wearing you OR your kayak out.
 It also features a standing platform, internal rod storage, molded-in carry handles, built-in rod holders, center-mount flip-up console, ample rear storage for a storage crate or bait tank, adjustable footrests, and a comfortable Kingfisher seat.
 The Moken 14 Angler is everything you ever thought about in a fishing kayak.

 |Length:||14 ft 7 in / 4.45 m|